STEP-BY-STEP GUIDE

 - Update Legal Documents: Review and update: will, enduring power of attorney, representation agreement (Section 7 or 9), advance care directive.
 Establish these while the senior has full capacity.
 See our Legal & Financial section for BC-specific details.

-- Do the Financial Math: Meet with a fee-only financial planner (look for CFP designation).
-Model whether home equity will fund the next 10–20 years of living.
+- Do the Financial Math: Meet with a financial planner.
+Model whether home equity will fund the next 10, 20, 30 years of living.
 Factor in OAS, GIS, BC Seniors Supplement, and any facility costs.

 -